BecksHookham/jobs_boards.md/README.md

 # Navigating Jobs Boards: Recording Workshop and Resources
-## Sub heading: Where are all the jobs?!
+## A.K,A.: Where are all the jobs?!

 :vhs: Workshop Recording [click here](https://youtu.be/g-dcDmt_bOM)